 Known for: Kicking the British Virgin Islands ass in softball What they put on the quarter instead: Some crap about pride and hope Thoughts: Obviously a ploy to downplay the island’s attractiveness to deter Spring Breakers.
 May as well have printed “Nothing to see here, Arizona State students!
 Keep moving!
 The cops at Lake Havasu totally look the other way with drinking!”
 State Quarter it most resembles: Bird, tree and flower are all traits shared by Oklahoma and South Carolina.
 This is where the similarities end, however.

-While we were working on our upcoming RiffTrax for The Matrix: Revolutions, one scene in particular stood out amongst the noise and chaos of the 2-hour-but-seems-like-4 final chapter in the Matrix Trilogy.
-The scene comes about an hour in, when the subtly named “Bane” sneaks about Neo and Trinity’s ship and takes Trinity hostage.
-Bane, as you’ll no doubt recall from the mess that was Matrix: Reloaded, has been taken over by Agent Smith.
-If you don’t recall, this is because the architect talked for about half an hour after this happened and you probably nodded off or ran shrieking out of the emergency exit.
+amongst the noise and chaos of the 2-hour-but-seems-like-4 final chapter in the Matrix Trilogy. is there a generic viagra The scene comes about an hour in, when the subtly named “Bane” sneaks about Neo and Trinity’s ship and takes Trinity hostage.
+Bane, as you’ll no doubt recall from the mess that was Matrix: Reloaded, has

-One of the biggest decisions we make around here in the fall is what kind of kicky new look will carry us through the brisk weather until we adopt even kickier looks for winter?
+of kicky new look will carry us through the brisk weather until we adopt even kickier looks for winter?
 And because we are so far ahead of the curve in men’s style, we decided to look beyond the fall looks and jump right to the new spring looks, taking as our inspiration, the Lady Gaga of men’s fashion, Thom Browne.
-I mean even his name spells style, in thet “Seann Willliam Scotte” vein.
+I mean even his name spells style, in the “Seann Willliam Scotte” vein.
 So let’s hit the runway!

 Brit explains… the British constitution (A Guest Post by Blogger Extraordinaire Brit)